 Matteo Gemolo (b.
-1985) is an Italian flautist, musicologist and Ph.D. candidate.
+1985) is an Italian flautist, musicologist and doctor in music performance (Ph.D - Cardiff University, UK).
 He has been praised as ‘one of the leading exponents’ in researching and performing contemporary music for period instruments by the British Flute Society.
-As a performer, his playing has been described as ‘inspiring, with a strong sense of character, sense of adventure and imagination’ (Carla Rees - PAN), ‘his interpretation is playfully, whimsical, and his ornaments are creatively virtuosic’ (The National Flute Society).
+As a performer, his playing has been described as ‘playfully, whimsical, and his ornaments are creatively virtuosic’ (The National Flute Society).
 He has also been appreciated for his ‘spontaneity of musical discourse (...) and astonishing breathing technique’ (Ferruccio Nuzzo - Grey Phanters), ‘grace and subtlety of phrasing (...) and round and warm sound’ (Albéric Lagier, Musikzen), his tone characterized as ‘pure and perfect, full of color and expression (Jessica Dunnavant - The Flutist Quarterly).

 He regularly performs with top-notch ensembles and orchestras on period instruments such as Vox Luminis (Lionel Meunier), Les Muffatti (Peter van Heyghen), Coro & Orchestra Ghislieri (Giulio Prandi), Le Concert d'Anvers (Bart van Reyn), BachPlus (Bart Naessens), La Cetra d'Orfeo (Michel Keustermans), Silete Venti!
 (Simone Toni), Apotheosis (Korneel Bernolet), Collegium Ad Mosam (Huub Ehlen), Terra Nova Collective (Vlad Weverbergh), B.O.X.
-(Pieter Theuns), Ensemble A (Hans Cammaert), Transports publics (Thomas Baeté), The New Baroque Times (Emmanuel Reche-Caserta), The Wig Society, Stagione Armonica (Sergio Balestracci), Oficina Musicum (Riccardo Favero), and performs on the main stages and festivals such as: Misteria Paschalia Krakow, Concertgebouw Brugge, Bozar in Brussels, De Singel in Antwerp, SHF in the Czech Republic, Festival Oude Muziek in Utrecht, Festival de Sablé, Festival des Abbeyes en Lorraine, Musica Sacra Maastricht, Venice La Biennale, Ravenna Festival, Grandezze e Meraviglie in Modena, Venetian Centre for Baroque Music in Venice, Spazio & Musica at Teatro Olimpico in Vicenza, Festival Accademia Bizantina, Coudenberg Palace in Brussels, Teatro dell'Arte in Milan, Teatro Della Pergola in Florence, Ars in Cathedrali in Brussels, Musée Jacquemart André in Paris, and many others.
+(Pieter Theuns), Ensemble A (Hans Cammaert), Transports publics (Thomas Baeté), The New Baroque Times (Emmanuel Reche-Caserta), The Wig Society, Stagione Armonica (Sergio Balestracci), Oficina Musicum (Riccardo Favero), and performs on the main stages and festivals such as: Misteria Paschalia Krakow, Concertgebouw Brugge, Bozar in Brussels, De Singel and AMUZ in Antwerp, SHF in the Czech Republic, Festival Oude Muziek in Utrecht, Festival de Sablé, Festival des Abbeyes en Lorraine, Musica Sacra Maastricht, Venice La Biennale, Ravenna Festival, Grandezze e Meraviglie in Modena, Venetian Centre for Baroque Music in Venice, Spazio & Musica at Teatro Olimpico in Vicenza, Festival Accademia Bizantina, Coudenberg Palace in Brussels, Teatro dell'Arte in Milan, Teatro Della Pergola in Florence, Ars in Cathedrali in Brussels, Musée Jacquemart André in Paris, and many others.

+He collaborates with several composers which have already dedicated a number of pieces to him such as: Belgian Wim Henderickx, Joachim Brackx and Jaqueline Fontyn, Italian Giovanni Sparano, Greek Thanos Polymeneas Liontiris, American Albert Behar, Icelandic composer and producer Valgeir Sigurðsson.

 He recorded for internationally renowned labels such as Warner Classics & Erato, Arcana and Glossa.
 His debut solo album ‘La Solitude à Deux’ was released by Arcana - Outhere Music (2018) and featured solos and duos for traverso and violin by G. P. Telemann, followed by a second chamber music recording with the same label, entitled ‘Affect is no Crime.
 New Music for Old Instruments’ (2019) where he premiered, together with his ensemble Europa Ritrovata, works by Hans-Martin Linde, Jukka Tiensuu, Jocelyn Morlock, Thanos Polymeneas Liontiris and Jacqueline Fontyn.